-I don't know about you, but I am way more likely to read a normal-looking text-based email than I am one that's full of images, colors and sales copy.
+I don't know about you, but I am way more likely to read a normal-looking text-based email than I am one that's full of images, colors, and sales copy.
 When I open an email full of images, I feel like I'm being sold something shiny.
-I assume the company is covering up their inability to talk to me like a paying adult by using fancy graphics and shiny
+I assume the company covers up their inability to talk to me like a paying adult by using fancy graphics and shiny objects.

 This is one of the main reasons why ConvertKit, one of the easiest-to-use and well-designed email marketing providers in this business for bloggers, doesn't provide a complicated email builder like many of their competitors.

 Instead, they encourage their customers to send basic, easy-to-read emails through a simple writing interface that's fast and streamlined.

 - They are easier to write because we're 100% reliant on the text and not the association between imagery and text, leading to confusion.

 - They are simpler to design because the text will naturally conform to the reader's device's screen size – usually automatically.

 - They require less work from the reader because they aren't forced to download images or click a ‘Show images' button in their email client.

 - HTML emails reduce open rates and click-through rates.
 That's according to Hubspot, who stays on top of this stuff…and conducted an experiment to test what type of email (text-based vs. image-based) performs better.

 - Though Gmail now displays images, some email clients won't.
 This means image-based emails will look strange.
 Worse, the email might look broken in email clients that are still set up to block images.

 What do emails look like with blocked images?
 They can look something like this: